KishanGit1/Australian-Healthcare-ED-Analysis/README.md

 Project Spotlight:

 Identifying Paediatric Demographic Anomalies
 Using T-SQL window functions and Power BI, I engineered a pipeline to analyse 9.09M healthcare records.
-Key Discovery: Identified a 1.18% national variance in the 0–4 age group, where male presentations (500k) significantly outpace females (392k)—a finding featured in the final dashboard.
+Key Discovery: Identified a 1.18% national variance in the 0–4 age group, where male presentations (500k) significantly outpace females (392k) repeating in the 5–14 age bracket with a 0.98% national variance (467k male vs. 378k female presentations — a finding featured in the final dashboard.